ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0006-openapi.md

 You can use JSON or YAML format for the structure and both are well known standards.

-GOV.UK have excellent [guidance on how you should document your APIs](https://www.gov.uk/guidance/how-to-document-apis) in there [API Design Guidance](https://www.gov.uk/government/collections/api-design-guidance) page.
+GOV.UK have excellent [guidance on how you should document your APIs](https://www.gov.uk/guidance/how-to-document-apis) in their [API Design Guidance](https://www.gov.uk/government/collections/api-design-guidance) page.

 ### Developer Knowledge - How well known is this in our current skill sets